-Fig. 4 The texture of each polarization state according to applied voltage: (a) the polarized inversion image according to the polarized direction in stereoscopic 3D display and (b) 2D image using single polarizer
+Figure 4.
+The texture of each polarization state by the applied voltage: (a) the polarized inversion image according to the polarized direction in stereoscopic 3D display and (b) 2D image using single polarizer.

-4. CONCLUSION
+4. Conclusion

-In this paper, we suggested the 3D LCD device with the single-polarizer and inner patterned retarder.
-Our device could be obtained 3D stereoscopic images by the orthogonal polarization generated from the in-cell patterned retarder reducing the parallex-problem in the conventional stereoscopic 3D display using the outer patterned retarder.
-Moreover, it can be expected that a novel 3D device with lower cost and higher optical efficiency is achieved.
+In this work, we suggested the 3D LCD device with the inner patterned retarder film and single-polarizer.
+Our device could be obtained 3D stereoscopic images by the orthogonal polarization generated from the in-cell patterned retarder decrease the parallex-problem in the conventional stereoscopic 3D display using the outer patterned retarder film.
+Moreover, it can be expected that an outstanding 3D device with lower cost and higher optical efficiency is achieved.

-5. ACKNOWLEDGEMENT
+5. Acknowledgements

-This work was supported by Information Display R&D Center grant (F0004111-2011-34), one of the Knowledge Economy Frontier R&D Programs funded by the Ministry of Knowledge Economy of the Korean government and Samsung Electronics Ltd.
+This research was supported by information Display R&D Center grant (F0004110-2011-34), one of the Knowledge Economy Frontier R&D Program funded by the Ministry of Knowledge Economy of Korean Government and a grant from Samsung Electronics Co., LTD.